 The best way to prevent a food allergy is to avoid the foods that cause it.
 And make sure that you know what to do if you do eat something you are allergic to.

 Food allergies can cause many different symptoms.
 They can range from mild to serious.
 A mild reaction may include tingly lips, a stuffy nose, dizziness, and a few raised, red, itchy patches of skin (called hives).

 The most severe reaction is called anaphylaxis (say "ANN-uh-fuh-LAK-suss").
 It affects your whole body.
 Anaphylaxis can start within a few minutes to a few hours after you eat the food.
 The symptoms can go away and come back hours later.
-A severe reaction may cause hives all over, swelling in the throat, trouble breathing, or fainting.
+A severe reaction may cause hives all over, swelling in the throat, trouble breathing, nausea or vomiting, or fainting.

 Your doctor will ask questions about your past health and family food allergies.
 And he or she will do a physical examination.
 Your doctor will also ask what symptoms you have when you eat certain foods.

 Because food allergies can be confused with other problems, your doctor may do some tests.
 You may have either skin testing or a blood test.
 These tests help to see what you are allergic to.
 An oral food challenge is another way to diagnose a food allergy.
 You will eat a variety of foods that may or may not cause an allergic reaction.
 Your doctor watches to see if and when a reaction occurs.